An infinite-dimensional Kolmogorov theorem and the construction of almost periodic breathers: Acknowledgements

 \section{Acknowledgements}

-The authors express their profound gratitude to Prof. S. Kuksin and Prof. M. Procesi for providing insightful suggestions that significantly enhanced the quality of this paper.
-We are also grateful to Professor L. Warnke for bringing to our attention several recent advances concerning the Lagrange Inversion Theorem.
-This work was supported in part by the National Natural Science Foundation of China (Grant Nos.
-12071175 and 12471183).
+We express our profound gratitude to Prof. S. Kuksin and Prof. M. Procesi for providing insightful suggestions that significantly enhanced the quality of this paper.
+We are also grateful to Prof. L. Warnke for bringing to our attention several recent advances concerning the Lagrange inversion theorem.
+Z. Tong was supported by the China Postdoctoral Science Foundation (Grant No. 2025M783102).
+Y. Li was supported in part by the National Natural Science Foundation of China (Grant Nos.
+12071175, 12471183 and 12531009).